trading-app-ca/part-a-docs/README.md

 User Stories:

-- Persona: As John, a beginner in crypto trading,
+- As John, a beginner in crypto trading,
   - What: I want a straightforward and easy-to-use interface,
   - Why: so that I can learn the basics of cryptocurrency trading without getting overwhelmed.

-  - Wireframe Evidence: Simplified trading interface with clear instructions on the dashboard and trading page.
-- Persona: As John,
+- As John,
   - What: I want to view detailed summaries of my portfolio performance,
   - Why: so that I can see how my simulated investments are doing over time.

-  - Wireframe Evidence: Portfolio overview with performance metrics and recent transactions on the portfolio page.

 #### Lisa Chen (Marketing Manager)
 Goals: